sammyd/iOS8-day-by-day-book/manuscript/16-hiding-bars.md

 Short and sweet - this is nice new functionality that's incredibly simple to use.
-It has well-understood UX and really adopts the 'defer to content' paradigm that was introduced in iOS7.
+It has well-understood UX and really adopts the 'defer to content' paradigm that was introduced in iOS 7.

-You can grab today's sample project from the iOS8 day-by-day github repo on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+You can grab today's sample project from the iOS 8 day-by-day github repo on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).